AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 Also consult the [Tips and know limitations](https://developers.google.com/gmail/ampemail/tips) and the [AMP for Email best practices](https://amp.dev/documentation/guides-and-tutorials/develop/amp_email_best_practices/?format=email).

+### Using the AMP Email format in Adobe Campaign

+Use the dedicated tab in the email editor.

+You cannot preview your content directly in Adobe Campaign.
+Use the [AMP Playground](https://playground.amp.dev).

+Select the compatible template.

 ### Testing AMP emails

 Before you send a AMP-powered dynamic email, you can test it to verify its contents and behavior.
 1. Edit your content in the [AMP Playground](https://playground.amp.dev).
+Make sure you select AMP Email format from the drop-down list on top left of the screen.
 1. Copy-paste your content into Adobe Campaign.
 1. Insert your personalization fields.
 1. Copy-paste again your content into [AMP Playground](https://playground.amp.dev).

+### Best practices and troubleshooting

 ## Using content management {#using-content-management}